ShreyaGupta90/Fake-News-Classifier/README.md

-# 🕵️‍♂️ Fake News Classification using LSTM
+nb# 🕵️‍♂️ Fake News Classification using LSTM

 Teaching machines to **smell lies in headlines**.
 Predicting if a news headline is **Fake 🚫** or **Real ✔️** using deep learning.